What Role Does Diet Play with Macular Degeneration?

 This article was published on January 15, 2021, by MacularDegeneration.net and authored by Richard Hallberg. <Click here> to read the original article.

 If you or a loved one has been diagnosed with Macular Degeneration, we have created this 12-section eBook “Now What? – a free resource to help you or loved one who has been diagnosed with Macular Degeneration. <Click here> to access.

 About New England Low Vision and Blindness

 New England Low Vision and Blindness uniquely brings hope through technology, training, and care.
 We are a full-service assistive technology rehabilitation training provider.
-We offer nearly 100% of all major electronic low vision, blindness, and software products. and have two (2) assistive technology showroom centers – one in Worcester, MA, and a second in Shelton, CT.
+We offer nearly 100% of all major electronic low vision, blindness, and software products, multiple assistive technology showrooms and a team of Vision Technology Rehabilitation Trainers to help anyone who is visually impaired.

-At each of our technology showrooms, we provide ‘patient choice’ showcasing numerous technology options from the world’s most respected suppliers, all in line with one’s individualized budgetary limits and personal, educational or professional goals.
+We provide ‘patient choice’ showcasing numerous technology options from the world’s most respected suppliers, all in line with one’s individualized budgetary limits and personal, educational, or professional goals.
 We also provide custom training solutions and troubleshooting support.

 Widely known, tested, and trusted throughout New England, our team brings 75+ years of low vision experience.
 Our talent, technology, and training offerings are unmatched and highly respected.
 We are an extremely unique and extraordinary resource for anyone suffering from vision loss in New England.
 We are here to help.

-To learn more about how we Bring Hope to people who are blind or with low vision, contact a Technology Specialist at New England Low Vision and Blindness please call our toll free number 888-211-6933 or email us at email@example.com.
-You can also use the form below to request information about our services or a free demonstration on any of our products:
+To learn more about how we Bring Hope to people who are blind or with low vision, contact a Technology Specialist at New England Low Vision and Blindness please call our toll-free number 888-211-6933 or email us at email@example.com.
+You can also use the form above to request information about our services or a no-obligation demonstration on this or any of our products.